-(2) what the lower limit of the top decile for gross household earnings was in the last year for which information is available; and if he will make a statement.
+(2) what the lower limit of the top decile for household earnings was in the latest year for which information is available; and if he will make a statement.